 | || |

-It seems everything these days from cereal boxes to new cars have product information that helps the consumer better understand what’s inside.
-Use this guide to help you understand the lighting facts on your new LED bulb.
+Use this guide to help you understand the lighting facts on your new LED bulbs.

 To learn more about where and how to use your new bulbs; refer to the frequently asked questions below: